CentOS/container-pipeline-service/ci/README.md

 Functional CI is about running functional tests in ci.centos.org for the whole build pipeline to check its end to end functionality.
 This aims to check behavior for all the stages in the pipeline and matches with expected one.
-If there is any difference in expected and actual status of the stages, CI fails and prints all the logs for the pipeline run.
+If there is any difference in expected and actual status of the stages, CI fails else CI is marked as failure.
+In success and failure both the cases, pipeline logs are printed to the jenkins console with status.

 #### Purpose: